 - How might your recommendation be put into action?
 Which regions or industries will be affected?
 What are the cost implications?

 - Provide your contact details – be prepared to supply extra information within sources or in conversation

 - Give the date your brief was written.

 References/further reading (contributes to total word count) – list your sources.
 Use open sources as much as possible so policy makers can further explore the evidence.

 Ready to get writing?

-We hope we’ve shown you the value of writing a policy brief and given you the guidance you need to get started.
-Drop your Emerald Publisher a line to find out the next steps.
-For more information on publishing policy briefs with Emerald, please visit our document guidelines page on Emerald Open Research.
+We hope we’ve shown the value of writing a policy brief, and given you the guidance you need to get started.
+You need to decide where you would like to publish the brief by using our journal finder.